-The dean of University Libraries is responsible for strategically leading and managing the University Library system to support the institution's mission of teaching and research.
+The Dean of Libraries is responsible for strategically leading and managing the Library system to support the institution's mission of teaching and research.
 The dean administers and enhances the Libraries' budget by developing additional sources of revenue, coordinates the development of library collections and provision of library services, manages library human resources, implements new and emerging information technologies, and represents the University and its Libraries to appropriate constituencies locally, nationally and internationally.
 The dean reports to the executive vice president for academic affairs and provost.

-Founding Dean of the School of Pharmacy and Pharmaceutical Sciences
+Dean of the School of Pharmacy and Pharmaceutical Sciences

 The dean of the School of Pharmacy and Pharmaceutical Sciences is the school's chief administrative and academic officer and leads it in accordance with the University's mission and goals.
 The school offers the Doctor of Pharmacy (PharmD) degree, as well as the MS and PhD degrees in pharmaceutical sciences.
-The dean has assembled a leadership team consisting of associate and assistant deans and department chairs, and new faculty have been hired into three departments: Health Outcomes and Administrative Sciences, Pharmaceutical Sciences, and Pharmacy Practice.
-Faculty are active in research in smart drug delivery and device development, infectious disease, innovative therapies for cancer and muscular dystrophy, clinical approaches to the opioid crisis, and healthcare management and outcomes.
-The school holds accreditation from ACPE and is registered with the New York State Education Department.
-The inaugural class graduated in May 2021.
+The dean has assembled a leadership team consisting of associate and assistant deans and department chairs, and new faculty have been hired into two departments: Pharmaceutical Sciences and Pharmacy Practice.
+Faculty are active in research in smart drug delivery and device development, infectious disease, innovative therapies for cancer and muscular dystrophy and clinical approaches to the opioid crisis.
+The school is accredited by the Accreditation Council for Pharmacy Education and is registered with the New York State Education Department.
+The first class matriculated in August 2017 and the second class in August 2018.
 The school is housed in an ultramodern building on the Binghamton University Health Sciences Campus in Johnson City.
 The dean of the School of Pharmacy and Pharmaceutical Sciences reports to the executive vice president for academic affairs and provost.